Assimila/wpl-notebooks/site-indicators.md

 Each column corresponds to a variable.
 Values are observations in whatever unit is most appropriate, not z-scores.

-The HDF group "variance" should contain a pandas DataFrame with an identical time series indes.
+The HDF group "variance" should contain a pandas DataFrame with an identical time series index and columns to the "data" group.
-Each column corresponds to a variable.
-Values equate to the variance of the corresponding observation in the "data" group.
+Values equate to the variance of the corresponding observation.

 ### Variable loadings